-There is no certainty that the Company will enter into and launch the Expected ATM Offering nor that \$50,000,000, or any amount, will be raised under an such Expected ATM Offering if it is launched.
-Under any such potential offering the agent or agents thereof typically agreed to use commercially reasonable efforts to sell the securities when and to the extent requested by the Company, but the Company is not required to request the sale of the maximum amount offered or any amount and, if the Company requests a sale, the agent or agents are not obligated to purchase any securities that are not sold.
-As a result, if any such offering is launched, such offering is expected to be made on a commercially reasonable efforts basis with no minimum, and only as requested by the Company, the Company may raise substantially less than the maximum total offering amount or nothing at all.
+There is no certainty that the full \$50,000,000 will be raised under the ATM Offering.
+Under any offering the agents have agreed to use commercially reasonable efforts to sell the securities when and to the extent requested by the Company, but the Company is not required to request the sale of the maximum amount offered or any amount and, if the Company requests a sale, the agent or agents are not obligated to purchase any securities that are not sold.
+As a result, such offering is expected to be made on a commercially reasonable efforts basis with no minimum, and only as requested by the Company, the Company may raise substantially less than the maximum total offering amount or nothing at all.